Ph.D. Students

 Patrick Moricette

 Patrick is a Ph.D. student at FIU and is currently serving as a teaching assistant.
 He has a Bachelor’s degree in Criminal Justice and a Master of Science degree in Criminology and Criminal Justice from Florida Atlantic University (FAU).
 His areas of interest include corrections, human trafficking, the effects of traditional bullying and cyberbullying on Haitian immigrants, and the effects of predatory/forced marriage on undocumented Haitians.
-He will be the first in his family to obtain a PhD.

 Email: pmori004@fiu.edu